-Whilst the cost-of-living crisis continues, there is an expectation that more households will need the support of our homelessness team, as more families struggle to afford day to day bills and pay the rent.
+Whilst the cost-of-living crisis continues, there are an expectation that more households will need the support of our homelessness team, as more families struggle to afford day to day bills and pay the rent.

-- Review our approach to ending rough sleeping. - Improve our accommodation offer in the Borough. - Increase the supply of appropriate housing for homeless households to reduce the time spent in temporary accommodation. - Work with commissioners and trusted providers to increase the supply of supported housing to meet demand. - Strengthen our collaborative partnerships to tackle homelessness. - Work with DASH (Decent Homes and Safe Homes) to establish a Call B4 You Service to support landlords and reduce the number of evictions. - Work with Safer Communities to establish a Domestic Abuse Strategy to increase the supply of housing.
-Implement the Sanctuary Scheme to support families to remain safely in their own homes, and rehome the perpetrators.
+- Review our approach to ending rough sleeping. - Improve our accommodation offer in the Borough. - Increase the supply of appropriate housing for homeless households to reduce the time spent in temporary accommodation. - Work with commissioners and trusted providers to increase the supply of supported housing to meet demand. - Strengthen our collaborative partnerships to tackle homelessness. - Work with DASH to establish a Call B4 You Serve to support landlords and reduce the number of evictions. - Work with Safer Communities to establish a Domestic Abuse Strategy to increase the supply of housing.
+Implement the Sanctuary Scheme to support families to remain safely in their own home and rehome the perpetrator.